jgonzet/Kaggle-Competitions/README.md

-# Kaggle-Competitions
+## Kaggle-Competitions

-#
+ In this repo I will be commiting some coding Im using in kaggle competitions.

-# In this repo I will be commiting some coding Im using in kaggle competitions.
+First competition: Titanic (tutorial